DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 Example:

-Teacher: How does the writer use the weather to set the tone at the beginning of the novel?Pupil: It’s bad weather?PAUSEPupil: Ummm, I guess it is stormy weather so maybe events will be up and down?Teacher: Can you phrase that differently?Pupil: The writer opens with a storm to show the reader that the mood is unsettled.Teacher: Which is an example of which technique?Pupil: Pathetic fallacy and foreshadowing.Teacher: That’s right….
+Teacher: How does the writer use the weather to set the tone at the beginning of the novel?Pupil: It's bad weather?PAUSEPupil: Ummm, I guess it is stormy weather so maybe events will be up and down?Teacher: Can you phrase that differently?Pupil: The writer opens with a storm to show the reader that the mood is unsettled.Teacher: Which is an example of which technique?Pupil: Pathetic fallacy and foreshadowing.Teacher: That's right….

 Pose the question: what is the difference?